Last updated: 29 May 2026

 The “Hormuz Safe” website describes its service as offering “fast, verifiable digital insurance, paid via bitcoin and settled at the speed of blockchain.”
 Coverage includes risks from vessel inspection, detention, and confiscation.
 War damage claims are excluded from the proposed scheme.

 Bitcoin’s resistance to seizure or freezing is a critical feature for Tehran.
 “No one can freeze it,” said Sam Lyman, research director at the Bitcoin Policy Institute, regarding Iran’s calculus.
-Bitcoin currently trades at $76,201.00.
+The development builds on a broader global pattern of sanctioned states turning to crypto to insulate financial operations from Western pressure, a trend that has accelerated through 2025 and into 2026.

 Strait of Hormuz Control and Revenue